Morpheus3000/Morpheus3000.github.io/index.md

 ## Partha's piece of the Internet

 I hold a PhD from the Computer Vision Lab ([Thesis available here](https://hdl.handle.net/11245.1/4624ce30-c65e-4b76-9e9b-de978ad6a01f)), under the Informatics Institute of the University of Amsterdam.
 I was supervised by [Prof. dr. Theo Gevers](https://staff.fnwi.uva.nl/th.gevers/) and [dr. Sezer Karaoglu](http://staff.science.uva.nl/~sezerk).
 My research interests are in physics based image understanding, using deep learning & traditional approaches.
 Specifically, tasks like image formation, light estimation and colour correction, etc. I am interested in levying these approaches to build efficient & stable AR/VR/Mixed Reality systems.

+I am part of the [*_LIMIT.Lab_*](https://limitlab.xyz/) collaboration and community, where I am collaborating with other partner researchers and labs.
+I am also currently a Deep Learning/Computer Vision researcher at [WAIRForRetail](https://wair.ai/), as well as a guest researcher at the Computer Vision Lab of University of Amsterdam.
+Feel free to reach out if you are interested in colloborations or just want to chat/discuss research.

 ### News
 **2025**: I am co-organising a workshop at ICCV 2025!
 Submission for 4 pages short paper now open [here](https://iccv2025-limit-workshop.limitlab.xyz). _**Deadline 10th July, 2025.**_